 What does DISC stand for?

-DISC is an acronym, the letters D, I, S and C stand for the four primary DISC personalities.
+The letters D, I, S and C are an acronym for DISC.
+DISC stands for the four primary DISC personalities.
 The DISC profiles are Dominance, Influence, Steadiness and Compliance.
 Each DISC profile is associated with certain behaviours or observable characteristics.

 D profiles are competitive, aggressive, decisive and results-oriented.
 They prefer to move fast, take risks and get things done now.
 D profile types also like to be in charge, control and have the power.